wazedde/ucom/README.md

 - `UCOM_EDITOR_DIR`: Path to the directory where editors are installed.
 - `UCOM_BUILD_TARGET`: Default build target for project builds.
-- `UCOM_DEFAULT_VERSION`: Default Unity version for new projects or Unity runs.
 - `UCOM_PACKAGE_LEVEL`: Default level of package information for the `info` command.

 If not set, `ucom` will use the default Unity Hub installation directory for `UCOM_EDITOR_DIR`, and the latest installed